-Every human experiences feelings of anxiety from time to time.
+Every human experiences anxiety from time to time.
 Like, if you have a big decision coming up and you’re feeling your pulse quicken.
-Or you have an event looming that you’re worrying about?
+Or you have an event looming that you’re worried about?
 These are very normal, human habits.

 But if your feeling of worry and anxiety is crippling you daily.
 Then it’s time to try some solutions.
 So I’ve listed out a few ways that I deal with anxiety that have really helped me.

 As you go through these, I want you to keep an open mind and really try these suggestions.
 Don’t let excuses like, “that won’t work for me” or “I’ve already tried something like that” stop you.